 Metatags therefore give information about the site.

-Post Meta Data are used to provide “information about posts”.
-You can usually find those in form of a data about author of the post, time of publishing or even location from which it was published.
+Post Meta Data is used to provide “information about posts”.
+You can usually find those in form of a data about the author of the post, time of publishing or even location from which it was published.

 Meta Rule is “information about rules” which basically defines how to use WordPress.
-First Meta Rule says that you have to spell word “WordPress” correctly with both “W” and “P” uppercased.
+First Meta Rule says that you have to spell the word “WordPress” correctly with both “W” and “P” uppercase.
 Yeah, you are allowed to talk about WordPress.

 Last but not least, themes often offer Meta Sections which usually presents widgetized area where you can put you login boxes or other administration stuff you need.